Subscribe to my Newsletter

 Rooms Hotel Tbilisi* – very cool boutique hotel near Tbilisi’s Rustaveli Boulevard.

-Radisson Blu Iveria* – High-rise with a swimming pool on the top floor with probably the very hottest pool view in Tbilisi!
+Radisson Blu Iveria * – A high-rise building with a somewhat anonymous hotel chain flair, but with a swimming pool on the top floor with the best view over Tbilisi!

 Georgia and Christmas?
 Christmas is celebrated extensively in Georgia, and in Tbilisi many main streets such as Rustaveli Boulevard are beautifully decorated for Christmas.
 The best thing: If you’re sad that the cozy Christmas season is over, you can get another one right after in Tbilisi: Georgians don’t celebrate Christmas until January 7, and until then, along with New Year’s Eve, it’s the most festive time of the year!